-PictBridge

-This is a standard of the Camera and Imaging Products Association (CIPA).
-You can connect the camera directly to a printer that supports PictBridge, and perform image selection and printing using the camera monitor screen and controls.
+PictBridge This is a standard of the Camera and Imaging Products Association (CIPA).

 PRINT Image Matching III Using image editing software and printing on a printer that supports PRINT Image Matching III makes it possible to use information about shooting conditions that is recorded with the image, and produce exactly the type of image you want.
 PRINT Image Matching and PRINT Image Matching III are trademarks of Seiko Epson Corporation.